 The annual RSAA Schools’ Day is organised jointly by the Royal Society for Asian Affairs (RSAA) and the School of Oriental and African Studies (SOAS).
 It is a free event, and open to 6th Form students from both the state and private sectors.

-There is a vast amount happening in Asia and press and television coverage can be patchy and superficial at the least.
+There is a vast amount happening in Asia and press and television coverage can be patchy and superficial.
 We endeavour to pick hot subjects as well as more educational ones whilst allowing for what has been presented in previous years.

 The programme consists of multiple, varied presentations with time for discussion after each.
-The speakers are all expert in their fields and ones that 6th Form students are unlikely to have had the opportunity to hear.
-We often have an Asian Ambassador or High Commissioner as the policies and views expressed by such speakers are far more representative than what appears in the media.
-Generally speakers give a brief background to their subject but the level of talk is school leaver to university in nature, treating those present as intelligent adults not school children.
+The speakers are all experts in their fields and ones that 6th Form students are unlikely to have had the opportunity to hear.
+We often have an Asian Ambassador or High Commissioner as the policies and views expressed by such speakers provide insights that go well beyond what appears in the media.
+Generally speakers give a brief background to their subject but the level of talk is school leaver to university in nature, treating those present as adults not school children.

 If you would like to enquire about schools day please email firstname.lastname@example.org